 - 1) Spawner composition

 - a. pHOS

 - b. out of population hatchery strays (immigration)

 - c. spatial distribution of natural- and hatchery origin spawners

 - 2) Fish size

 - 3) Sex-ratio

-- 4) Age structure (CWT and scale analysis)

-- 5) Pre-spawn mortality (i.e. egg retention)
+- 4) Age structure (CWT and scale analysis) - 5) Pre-spawn mortality (i.e., egg retention)

 The target sample size for carcass recovery efforts is 20% of the spawning population within each reach (Hillman et al. 2014).
-Carcass recovery efforts occurred simultaneously with redd float surveys.
+Carcass recovery efforts occurred simultaneously with redd float surveys, although carcass efforts also occurred once a week during August and September on the Similkameen River as well.
+These surveys assessed potential prespawn mortality that occurred for those fish that held in the cooler waters of the Similkameen River before spawning began in October.
 Recovered carcasses were transported within inflatable rafts downstream until a suitable site was found for processing.
 If a carcass was too degraded to sample for biological data, it was returned to the river without sampling.
-All adipose absent carcasses were assumed to be of hatchery-origin, and all carcasses displaying an intact adipose fin were assumed to be of natural-origin3.
+All adipose absent carcasses were assumed to be of hatchery-origin, and all carcasses displaying an intact adipose fin were assumed to be of natural-origin.
 Origin was later verified by results from the WDFW scale lab analyses.
-Biological data collected from carcasses included sex, fork length (FL) and postorbital hypural length (POH) to the nearest cm, and estimated egg retention for all females (0 to 5,000 max; visually estimated).
+Biological data collected from carcasses included sex, fork length (FL) and post-orbital hypural length (POH) to the nearest cm, and estimated egg retention for all females (0 to 5,000 max; visually estimated).
 All eggs that were not estimated to be within a carcass were assumed to have been successfully deposited.
 Any female carcass containing an estimated 5,000 eggs were considered a pre-spawn mortality.
 Forceps were used to remove five scale samples from all natural-origin Chinook.
 Scales were adhered to desiccant scale cards for preservation and identified by sample number and sample date.
 At the conclusion of spawning season, scales were sent to WDFW for post-hoc age analysis.
-Age analysis data were used to assess age-atreturn (run-reconstruction), and combined with biological data to assess length-at-age.
+Age analysis data were used to assess age-at-return (run-reconstruction) and combined with biological data to assess length-atage.
 All Chinook were scanned for passive integrated transponder (PIT) tags and all PIT detections were recorded and later uploaded to PTAGIS.
 Carcasses were scanned with a T-wand (Northwest Marine Technology, Inc., Shaw Island, WA USA) for coded wire tags (CWT).
 If present, the snout portion was removed and individually bagged and labeled with species, origin, FL, river of recovery and date.
 After sampling each carcass, the caudal fin was removed before the carcass was returned to the river to avoid resampling on subsequent surveys.
 All data collected in the field were input directly into a YUMA rugged computer tablet (Trimble Navigation, Ltd.).
 Weekly carcass recovery totals were summed post-season to calculate annual carcass recovery totals per reach and per survey area.